Optimizing Omnichannel Marketing in Pharma¶

 To allow other team members to repeat analysis for different products of interest via a Dataiku Application, we filter using a local variable to select only a single product for analysis.

 We can create two models from the filter data for one or two weeks sales lead as the target variable, respectively.
-The created models are regression models that provide coefficients on each of the input variables thereby allowing us to assess the direction and magnitude of correlation between various marketing outreach strategies and sales.
+The created models are regression models that provide coefficients on each of the input variables thereby allowing us to assess the direction and magnitude of the correlation between various marketing outreach strategies and sales.

 The intent of this project is to enable marketing teams to understand how Dataiku DSS can be used to assess the past and future success of their Omnichannel marketing strategies either by starting a new project from scratch or adapting this existing project to one’s specific needs.
 A deeper technical walkthrough of the project can be found within the wiki to aid in reproducing this project.
 Roll-out and customization services can be offered on demand.